Harlequin F.C.: 2023–24 season

 In November 2023, they briefly went top of the Gallagher Premiership for the first time in the season after wins against Leicester Tigers, Bristol Bears and Exeter Chiefs.
 Many of the team's England and South Africa players, including Marcus Smith, Danny Care and André Esterhuizen were still returning to the starting XV having played at the 2023 Rugby World Cup.

 In March 2024, it was announced that Director of Performance Development, Tabai Matson, would depart the club at the end of the season.

-During their Champions Cup campaign, they defeated Glasgow Warriors 28–24 at home in the Round of 16 to win their first ever Champions Cup knockout game.
+During their Champions Cup campaign, they defeated Glasgow Warriors 28–24 at home in the Round of 16 to win their first ever Champions Cup knockout tie.
 After a 42–41 away victory over Bordeaux Bègles in the quarter finals they reached their first ever semi-final in the competition.
 Despite a 'spirited' performance, they were defeated 38–26 at this stage by the eventual winners Toulouse at the Stadium de Toulouse.

 2024–25 season

 In October 2024, they beat Saracens 17–10 to secure their first win over their rivals in four years.
 Later that month they beat Exeter Chiefs 36–19 to secure their first win at Sandy Park in 10 years, moving up to fifth in the table in the process.
-Before the 2024 Autumn Nations Series, England head coach Steve Borthwick announced the introduction of Enhanced Elite Player Squad (EPS) contracts designed designed to give the national team final say over medical matters and development programs.
+Before the 2024 Autumn Nations Series, England head coach Steve Borthwick announced the introduction of Enhanced Elite Player Squad (EPS) contracts designed to give the national team final say over medical matters and development programs.
 Marcus Smith became the first player at the club to be awarded one of these contracts.
 In December 2024, they lost 14–0 away to Gloucester, the first time in over 10 years that they had failed to score a point in a Premiership fixture.

-In December 2024, Harlequins CEO, Laurie Dalrymple, revealed the club were looking into hosting an exhibition match overseas with Singapore being the ideal location.
+That same month, Harlequins CEO, Laurie Dalrymple, revealed the club were looking into hosting an exhibition match overseas with Singapore being the ideal location.

 In March 2025, they scored their first Premiership away victory over Saracens since the 2012 season.
-This was also the first time they have done the double over them since the 2008–09 season.
+This was also the first time they had done the double over them since the 2008–09 season.
 The following week, Director of Rugby Billy Millard announced he would be leaving the club at the end of the season.

 2025–26 season

-With just 15 days to go until the beginning of the 2025–26 season, head coach Danny Wilson, left to club to join Wales as an assistant coach.
+With just 15 days to go until the beginning of the 2025–26 season, head coach Danny Wilson, left the club to join Wales as an assistant coach.
 Defence coach Jason Gilmore was named as his successor.

+In December 2025, they recorded their largest ever victory in the Champions Cup after a 68–14 win against Bayonne.

+In March 2026, the club announced de facto head coach Jason Gilmore, would be promoted to the full time role while Robbie Deans would join from the following season onwards as Performance Director, working with the club on the ground for 12 weeks in the season, while the rest would be spent working remotely.